tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-macos.rst

 Copy your certificate(s) in :file:`/opt/wapt/ssl/server/`
 using :program:`WinSCP` or :program:`rsync`.

-Then, modify in your config file the path to your certificate.
+Then, modify in your :file:`wapt-get.ini` config file the path to your certificate.

 .. code-block:: bash